 In November 2014 I was elected (for four years) as President of the Catalan Mathematical Society (SCM).
 The exectuive committe was formed by Enric Ventura (Universitat Politècnica de Catalunya) as Vice President, Iolanda Guevara (secondary school teacher) as Assistant Vice President, Natalia Castellana (Universitat Autònoma de Barcelona) as Treasurer, and Albert Ruiz (Universitat Autònoma de Barcelona) as Secretary.
 I finished my turn on February 2019.

-At weekends I like to spend time with my family; Cori (my wife), and our (rather numerous) children, Xavi (28) (with Ana, his wife), Maria (26), Núria (19) and Joan (15).
+At weekends I like to spend time with my family; Cori (my wife), and our (rather numerous) children, Xavi (and his wife Ana), Maria, Núria and Joan.
 I did play futbol (I should stop because a serious problem in one of my ankles) and later run with my friends of SansaSuaToT but again my body said this is it.
 Nowadays I swim twice a week, go to (mountain) bike and I do some sppining at EstemPerTu.

 Since we moved in Sant Sadurní d'Anoia in 2014 I got involved, as treasurer, to the Festa de la Fil·loxera, our major festitivity.
 Lastly I also assumed the coordination of Junts per Sant Sadurní (the political side of Junts per Catalunya in our town).